 There may be cases where verification shows that competing land uses on sites adjacent to enrolled Credit Project sites have occurred, which impairs the ability of the enrolled Credit Project site to generate benefit for the species.
-A Debit Project qualifies as competing land use when the Debit Project reaches the end of NEPA (the close of the public comment period for the final EIS or final EA, The signature of a CX or DNA by the BLM)) or state equivalent on state-owned land.
-The effect of competing land uses on sites adjacent to the enrolled credit project sites are determined using the anthropogenic disturbance curves defined in Section 3.3.1: Cumulative Anthropogenic Disturbances in the HQT Scientific Methods Document.
+A Debit Project qualifies as competing land use when the Debit Project reaches the end of NEPA (the close of the public comment period for the final EIS or final EA, The signature of a CX or DNA by the BLM) or state equivalent on state-owned land.
+The effect of competing land uses on sites adjacent to the enrolled credit project sites are determined using the anthropogenic disturbance curves defined in Section 3.3.1: Cumulative Anthropogenic Disturbances in the HOT Scientific Methods Document.
 These occurrences are out of direct control of the Credit Project Proponent.
 Therefore, in cases of unintentional reversals on private lands due to impacts from adjacent sites (public land), valid credits (i.e., have a signed Management Plan) that become invalidated by the disturbance will not impact the credit producer's total credits.
-Instead, the impacted credits will be replaced by the Debit Project proponent prorated for the remaining term.
+Instead, the impacted credits will be replaced by the Debit Project Proponent prorated for the remaining term of the Credit Project.
 If no term is in place, then the offset will be the same term as the Debit Project.
 When the SEP is made aware of impacts occurring from adjacent sites which are not required to mitigate (i.e., private land), reserve credits from the appropriate reserve account will be used to offset those impacts.
+For invalidated credits generated on public lands the Debit Proponent affecting the public lands credit site is responsible for replacing the impacted credits by purchasing private credits.
+When the replacement credits must be purchased depends on if the invalidated credits have been released in accordance with the public lands Credit Project's credit release schedule outlined in the Mitigation Plan.
+If the invalidated credits have been released, then the Debit Project Proponent affecting the credit site must purchase the needed credits at their initial purchase.
+If the invalidated credits have not been released, then the Debit Project Proponent affecting the credit site must purchase the needed credits before the credits would have been released in the invalidated credit release schedule.